tmccalla777/miniproject-1/Section 1 - Command.md

     the whole command and file name out manually.
     * The user can use this command by trying to execute a command and then hitting the tab key to get suggestions to the name of the file or directory that is required to perform the operation.

+11. Up and Down Arrows for History
+    * The up and down arrows are the keys used for navigating throught previously ran commands.
+    * This is used to easily return to previous commands and run them.
+    * The user can use the up and down arrow keys to navigate through the commands in the command prompt.
+If the command is not the last one ran, the user can press the down arrow and show the commands that we run afterwards.